 Talent puts a membrane around the lateral surface of the top end.
 Videographer, the authors consider visualization of this step to be important.

-Add a small amount of silicone grease on the contact surfaces between the two parts of the sample maker and lock it [1].
-Place the sample maker on the base plate and allow the membrane to pass through [2].
+Add a small amount of silicone grease on the contact surfaces between the two parts of the sample maker and place the sample maker on the base plate to allow the membrane to pass through it [1].
+Lock the sample maker [2].

-Sample maker as talent adds a small amount of silicone grease on the contact surfaces between the two parts of the sample maker and locks it.
+Sample maker as talent adds a small amount of silicone grease on the contact surfaces between the two parts of the sample maker.
+Place the sample maker on the base plate and allow the membrane to pass through it.

-Talent places the sample maker on the base plate and allows the membrane to pass through it.
+Talent Locks the sample maker.

 Create suction inside the sample maker through its nozzle using a vacuum pump [1].
 Fix the membrane to the lateral surface of its upper end [2].
 Ensure that the membrane is attached to the inner surface of the sample maker [3].